30 Examples of Stunning Architecture Around the World

 "Inside London's British Museum, the glass-roofed Great Court surrounds the original Reading Room."

-London's British Museum is one of the largest musuems of the world, it also is considered one of the most important museums of human history and culture.
+London's British Museum is one of the largest museums of the world, it also is considered one of the most important museums of human history and culture.
 It has more than seven million objects from all continents!
+The architecture and continents of the museum are all wonderfully beautiful.

 10. Cloud Forest, Singapore